hdShang/arxiv-daily/docs/cs-RO/2025-05-29/papers/250523090v1-a-constructed-response-designing-and-choreographing-robot-arm-moveme.md

 ---
 layout: default
-title: A Constructed Response: Designing and Choreographing Robot Arm Movements in Collaborative Dance Improvisation
+title: "A Constructed Response: Designing and Choreographing Robot Arm Movements in Collaborative Dance Improvisation"
 ---

 # A Constructed Response: Designing and Choreographing Robot Arm Movements in Collaborative Dance Improvisation